-On joining, new boys will find School House to be a friendly, relaxed boarding house full of welcoming characters and it is certainly a place where they can be happy.
-However, living with so many high achieving role-models undoubtedly inspires new members of our community to set their sights high.
-Indeed, as a snapshot, in the last three years alone, School House boys have undertaken the roles of Head Boy (twice), Captain of the 1st XI Cricket, Captain of the 1st VI Boys Tennis, a number of successful applicants to Cambridge and Oxford Universities, the winner of Repton's Young Musician of the Year and a good number of talented sportsmen who have, between them, played hockey for Great Britain U18, football for Derby FC Academy and cricket for Derbyshire County Cricket Club.
+On joining, new boys will find School House to be a purposeful but relaxed environment full of welcoming characters and it is certainly a place where they can be happy.
+However, living alongside so many high achieving role-models undoubtedly inspires new members of the House to set their sights high.
+Indeed, during Tom and Vicky's time in charge of the House, School House boys have undertaken the roles of Head Boy (four times), Captain of the 1st XI Cricket (four times), Captain of the 1st VI Boys Tennis, the winner of Repton's Young Musician of the Year, Head of Debating, Captain of Swimming, Captain of Rugby, as well as a number of heads of academic societies and a notable number of successful applicants to Cambridge and Oxford colleges.

+School House was created in 1997 following the merger of Brook House and The Hall.
+Located within the Arch, School House is the only boarding house within Main School, which gives the boys excellent access to the vast majority of the School's teaching facilities.
 The building in which the house is situated dates back to 1884 and is the western half of The Hall, overlooking the water known as The Old Trent.
-The boarding facility was extensively refurbished to a very high standard in the summer of 2009 and ongoing improvements continue to ensure that School House offers the boys a first class home from home.
+The boarding facility was extensively refurbished to a very high standard in the summer of 2009.
+More recently, in August 2015, the House benefitted from a complete redecoration as part of Repton School's on-going commitment to maintaining the highest standard of boarding facilities.
+As such, School House offers the boys a first class home from home.

+The boys in School House are supported by a wonderfully committed team of tutors - Mr Hill (Resident), Mr Levesley, Mr Exley, Mr Hunt and Mr Burton - as well as Cherry Baker our experienced live-in Matron.
 As Houseparents, Tom and Vicky Naylor aim to promote a warm, friendly, family atmosphere that will enable each and every member of the house to enjoy day-to-day life at Repton.
 Moreover, they are committed to helping all of the boys to achieve personal and collective success during their time here - whether it be in academic, sporting or cultural fields - as well as learning the importance of good manners and tolerance.

 Tom Naylor, BSc, PGCE